gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - Do we need to keep the original project name for a de-duped project for further process in Buildship e.g. visual hints original -> new?
 - The Eclipse workspace might contain existing projects.
 There should be a way to pass the names of the existing projects so that de-duplication could rename any duplicates.
 This isn't specific to the composite build and should be solved for ordinary builds as well.
 - Project names should remain stable, i.e. de-duping renames newly added projects in favor of renaming previously imported projects.
-This should be handled when de-duping is used in refreshing an previously imported project.

 ### Story - `EclipseWorkspace` model for a composite substitutes source project dependencies for external module dependencies